MvvmCross/MvvmCross/docs/_documentation/fundamentals/analysis.md

 ## Test class declaration

-- If your code contains only a Diagnostic, your test classe should inherit from [`DiagnosticVerifier`].
+- If your code contains only a Diagnostic, your test class should inherit from [`DiagnosticVerifier`].
 There is also a generic version, [`DiagnosticVerifier<T>`], where T should be your analyzer([`DiagnosticAnalyzer`]).
 The generic version is preferred because it already associate the test class with the Analyzer being tested.